LinkFrost/rust_inverted_index/README.md

 This program uses multithreading, so that each document file is handled by a new thread.
 Locks and mutex's are used to ensure thread synchronization and safety.

+## Design Decisions

+For this project, I wanted to learn Rust, so I went through the [Rust documentation](https://doc.rust-lang.org/) to learn the language.
+However, because the Inverted Index in COMPSCI 377 was intended as a way to get familiar with C++ and not really relevant to Operating Systems, I added the multithreaded functionality to the program.

+I kept the overall structure and main functionality of the program extremely similar to the original, so that comparisons can be made more directly.
+Under the hood, in the `main.rs` script, everything is handled by three main functions:

+`build_inverted_index(input: &String) -> BTreeMap<String, BTreeSet<usize>>)`

+Creates and returns an inverted index, which is a map of key value pairs.
+The key is the word, and the value is a set of the document indexes (0 for the first document, 1 for the second, 2 for the third, etc).
+The inverted_index variable starts out as an Arc Mutex, and the function spawns a thread for each document that needs to be processed, and joins them all together before returning the inner value of the mutex, which is the inverted_index itself.

+`process_file(file: &String, file_index: usize, inverted_index: &Mutex<BTreeMap<String, BTreeSet<usize>>>)`

+Loops through every word in a file, processes the word to remove non-alphabetic characters, and makes the whole word lowercase before adding it to the inverted_index.
+The inverted_index is an Arc Mutex, so it is locked.
+This makes sure that only one thread can directly add to the index at a time.
+This was crucial as it prevents race conditions and ensures thread safety.
+Since Arc Copies are being made of the index each time a thread is spawned, we do not need to unlock the mutex.

+`print_inverted_index(inverted_index: &BTreeMap<String, BTreeSet<usize>>)`

+Self explanatory, prints out the inverted_index the same way that the original C++ project does.

+The other reason I added multithreaded functionality was when I took into consideration that in the real world, inverted indexes are created to store incredibely large amounts of data from _huge_ documents.
+This means it could take a while to process all of that data, so using multiple threads would help in creating that index in a more effecient manner.
+This of course meant avoiding race conditions, but thankfully, Rust includes Arc, which is Atomic Reference Counting.
+This creates a thread-safe pointer, allowing multiple entities to have ownership over the key variables in question.
+Combining this with mutex's means we can have safe, shared access to our inverted_index variable.

 ### Additions/differences from the original C++ version

 - Rewritten in Rust, much simpler and easier to work with code overall